Notice: This post will be highly philosophical. Hopefully, I can inspire someone.

 I understood that I didn’t let myself be happy, because I was learned that happiness comes from material gains.
-And with material gains you can never be happy, because there will always be more to reach for.
-It’s an forever run in the hamster wheel.
+And with material gains, you can never be happy, because there will always be more to reach for.
+It’s a forever run in the hamster wheel.

 Hello and welcome to 9 – 5

-Two years later finished my masters degree and entered the cubicle 9 – 5 world.
+Two years later finished my master’s degree and entered the cubicle 9 – 5 world.
 So inspired and ready to make a change about all the exciting problems that was out in the real world (which we learned about at the study).
-And it all started good.
+And it all started well.

 It was all new to me and I was curious to learn.
 It even felt like I was playing a video game where I was the main character (that fun it was in the beginning!).

-And I got a paycheck of aprox.
-3300 $.
-Almost four times as much as I had lived on the last 8 years.
+And I got a paycheck of approx. $3,300.
+Almost four times as much as I had lived in the last 8 years.
 I remember I thought: “What am I gonna spend them on?”

 I read books which I borrowed at the library, I met family and friends, I played games and traveled occasionally.
 Everything was perfect, except that I was in deep debt.

-I started to sort through my clothes, which had acumulated over the years.
+I started to sort through my clothes, which had accumulated over the years.
 Therefore I began to give away a lot, and only kept the clothes I actually used.
 I remember it felt so good to declutter.
 Instead of wanting more, I wanted less.
-And slowly, I realised I’d been chasing the wrong things all along in my earlier days.
+And slowly, I realized I’d been chasing the wrong things all along in my earlier days.